taddallas/taddallas.github.io/index.md

 I'm Tad.
 I use laboratory microcosms and field data together with quantitative modeling and machine learning approaches to address a diverse set of questions in population, community, and disease ecology.
 I am currently a postdoc with [Alan Hastings](http://two.ucdavis.edu/~me/), where we are working to understand how species interactions influence population dynamics, spatial spread, and geographic range limits.

+In March of 2018, I will become a postdoc at the Centre for Ecological Change at the University of Helsinki, working towards understanding the geographic distribution of populations and communities through space and time.

 Feel free to [contact me](mailto:tdallas@ucdavis.edu)

   <div class="btn-group">